fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 * `Enter system e-mail address`: the e-mail used by the broker for automated e-mails
 * `Enter the port for the local dynamo database`: the local port used for your dynamo database (e.g., `8000`)
 * `Enter the URL for the React application`: the URL where you'll be running the broker website
-* `Enter application security key`: the key used to make hashes by the application **TODO:** Is there a more user-friendly way to explain this and/or provide a good default?
+* `Enter application security key`: the key used to hash user passwords (should be a randomly-generated string)
 * `Would you like to create the dynamo database table`: `y` if you're using AWS DynamoDB, `n` if you're running a local DynamoDB
 * `Would you like to configure the connection to the DATA Act validator`: `y`